-These observations in patients undergoing intensive cancer treatment suggested a model whereby antibiotic-induced microbiome injury, as manifest by loss of a-diversity loss and pathobiont expansion, could be exacerbated by the consumption of sweets.
-To test this hypothesis, we established a model in which microbiome disruption was induced in C57BL/6 mice with a single subcutaneous injection of the carbapenem antibiotic biapenem.
-This reproducibly induced a moderate (2-3 log) expansion of endogenous Enterococci that peaked at day 3 and largely resolved by day 6, as assessed by dilution plating on Enterococcal-selective agar (Fig. 3C, upper panel).
+These observations in patients undergoing intensive cancer treatment suggested a model whereby antibiotic-induced microbiome injury, as manifested by loss of a-diversity and pathobiont expansion, could be exacerbated by the consumption of sweets.
+To test this hypothesis, we established a murine model in which microbiome disruption was induced in C57BL/6 mice with a single subcutaneous injection of the broad-spectrum carbapenem antibiotic biapenem.
+This reproducibly induced a moderate (2-3 log) expansion of endogenous Enterococci that peaked at day 3 and largely resolved by day 6 post-abx exposure, as assessed by dilution plating on Enterococcus-selective agar (Fig. 3C, upper panel).
 Supplementation of the standard chow diet with sucrose dissolved in a gelatin vehicle augmented the expansion of Enterococci on day 3 (median 3.53-fold, p = 0.049) and, strikingly, sustained the Enterococcal expansion median 7.30-fold by day 6 (p = 0.002).
 This effect of sucrose was also significant when accounting for repeated measures per mouse over time (p = 0.028, Fig. 3C, lower panel).
 Notably, sucrose treatment alone had no effect on Enterococcal burden in the absence of antibiotics.
-Taken together, our results provide observational evidence that consumption of dietary sugars, in the form of sweets food items, during or after antibiotic exposure decreases microbiome diversity and increases Eexpansion, a novel microbiome-diet dynamic that we validated in vivo.
+Taken together, our results provide observational evidence that consumption of dietary sugars, in the form of sweets food items, during or after antibiotic exposure decreases microbiome diversity and increases Enterococcus expansion, a novel microbiome-diet dynamic that we validated in vivo.

 Discussion:

 In this study, we analyzed a cohort of 173 heavily treated patients whose fecal microbiome profiles and dietary intake were intensively monitored longitudinally.
-We found that in patients with cancer undergoing hematopoietic cell transplantation that intake of foods enriched in simple carbohydrates (sugars) is linked with microbiome injury, particularly when the patients were concurrently exposed to antibiotics.
+We found that in patients with cancer undergoing hematopoietic cell transplantation intake of foods enriched in simple carbohydrates (sugars) is linked with microbiome injury, particularly when the patients were concurrently exposed to antibiotics.
 These microbiome injuries—either low a-diversity or relative expansion of Enterococcus in fecal samples—are clinically relevant as they have previously been reported to predict adverse clinical outcomes, including mortality, in several cohorts of allo-HCT recipients (37, 38, 53, 56, 57).

 The dramatic perturbation experienced by the participants was key, as it facilitated analysis of how the microbiota responds to a profound stimulus.
 This “natural experiment” of longitudinal dynamics in a real-world clinically relevant setting offers opportunities for inference (30) that are distinct from those made in prior pioneering studies in which volunteers were profiled at presumed steady states(10, 11), or assigned to specific diets (13, 15, 17, 58–60).
-Additionally, the longitudinal design in which both fecal sampling and diet-intake were collected serially may increase statistical power for causal-inference hypotheses compared with cross-sectional sampling designs (2).
+Additionally, the longitudinal design in which both fecal sampling and diet intake were collected serially may increase statistical power for causal-inference hypotheses compared with cross-sectional sampling designs (2).

 Collection of accurate dietary-intake data in humans is challenging, owing in part to the low resolution of food-frequency questionnaires and the human fallibilities in responding to recall survey instruments (32, 61, 62).
 The data-collection approach utilized here is not as rigorous as weighed food records; participants circled whether they ate 0, 25%, 50%, 75% or 100% of each item.
 This limitation, however, was mitigated by real-time meal logging and by the fact that the vast majority of meals were prepared by a large-volume hospital cafeteria with standardized portions and recipes, the underlying data of which were used in curating the dataset.
 Moreover, a dietician or their assistant also met with the patients thrice weekly to review their diaries, motivate sustained participation with data collection, and clarify incomplete or inconsistent records, although this may have itself introduced bias through observer effects.(63)